gilzoide/gdextension-lite/README.md

 ## Features
-- Header-only, easily embeddable in any project
+- Easily embeddable in any project: include `gdextension-lite.h`, compile and link `gdextension-lite-one.c` and you're good to go
 - Automatically generated from `extension_api.json` file, so new Godot APIs are added in a matter of regenerating the bindings
 - Bindings for all Godot classes, variant types, methods, operators, utility functions, enums, GDExtension interface functions
 - Supports Godot 4.1+